GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 date_published: 2019-05-15
 ---

-# Create a self-deleting virtual machine on Compute Engine

 Learning to use Google Cloud Platform (GCP) is best done hands-on, by actually creating, using, and removing resources.
 However, a common problem with doing this is that learners may forget to clean up their resources when finished